Find a Pest Control Professional

 Do American Cockroaches Bite?

-American cockroaches have the ability to bite, although they rarely do.
-If a bite occurs, it should not be problematic unless it gets infected.
+Although American cockroaches have the ability to bite, they rarely do.
+If a bite occurs, it should not be a concern unless it gets infected in which you should seek medical attention.

 Prevention and Control